ng-/ng.seed/readme.md

 Add or remove ngRoute, ngAnimate, ngCookies, ngSanitize, ngTouch and any other *precompiled* angular modules (i.e., not ng) - such as angular-ui's bootstrap or angular's firebase bindings - to this option.
 Other configuration options include changing the path and/or prefix of your log files, or changing your application's default protocol/port from  `http port 1080`.

 ## run as root
-Don’t install or run nave/node/npm as root because of security vulnerabilities.
+Don’t run node/ng.seed as root because of it could open potential security vulnerabilities.
 When not root, the only thing you won’t be able to do is listen on ports less than 1024.
-Instead, listen on a port > 1024 (e.g., the default is `1080` for `http` and `1443` for `https`) and use ip-table to forward ports 80 & 443 to the ones your server is actually listening to
+Instead, listen on a port > 1024 (e.g., the default is `1080` for `http` and `1443` for `https`) and use ip-table to forward ports 80 & 443 to the ports on which your server is actually listening.

 ##views
 In order to work, views require ngRoute to be loaded in `package.json`. ng.seed provide a shortcut to defining routes by parsing the filenames in the `view` folder.
 By placing an `.html` file in the `view` folder, ng.seed will know to add that file to $routeProvider as a template.
 The route given for that template will be the view's filename - with `$` replaced with `:` since `:` character is not allowed to be used in the filename of many Operating Systems.
 For example, `myProject/view` may contain a file named `i/am/$a/$route?/that/will/$be*/registered.html` which ng.seed will add as